Human mating strategies: Short-term and long-term mating

 Due to differential parental investment, the less investing sex should display more intrasexual competitiveness.
 This is because they can invest less in each offspring and therefore can reproduce at a higher frequency, which allows them to compete for more mates.
 Additionally, the higher investing sex should be more choosy in their mate.
 Since they have a higher minimum parental investment, they carry greater costs with each sexual encounter.
 These costs lead them to have higher selection standards and therefore they are more choosy.

 In humans, females have the higher obligatory biological parental investment.
 In short-term mating, females are choosier as they have the bigger parental investment.
 In long-term mating, males and females are equally choosy as they have the same amount of parental investment.
 Therefore, female and male intrasexual competition and female and male choosiness is equally high in long-term mating but not in short-term mating.

 Since males have the lower obligatory parental investment, they should pursue a short-term mating strategy more often than females.
 Short term mating is characterized by casual, low commitment sexual relationships with many partners that do not last a long time.
 Additionally, males benefit more from short-term mating than females do.
 Because males generally pursue short-term mating strategies, their overall reproductive success is higher than that of females, however it is also more variable.
 This means that males are able to have more offspring on average, however only relatively few males are able to have a very large number of offspring.
 Due to this short-mating strategy, males have a greater desire for sexual variety, need less time to consent to intercourse, and seek short-term mates more than females.

 However, females also pursue short-term mates, but the motivations differ from males.
 Females can benefit from short-term mating in numerous ways.
 First, it allows for a quick extraction of resources.
 Women in a stressed situation may benefit from protection from a male and short term mating is a way to achieve this as is seen in contemporary asylum seeker anthropological studies.
-Additionally, they mate with a high mate value male that they would not be able to if they pursued a long-term strategy.
-This allows them to get access to higher quality genes.